stumpylog/gotenberg-client/README.md

 ### Features

 - HTTP/2 enabled by default
-- Abstract away the handling of multi-part/form-data and deal with `Path`s instead
+- Abstract away the handling of `multi-part/form-data` requests and deal with `Path`s instead
 - Based on the modern [httpx](https://github.com/encode/httpx) library
 - Full support for type hinting and concrete return types as much as possible
 - Nearly full test coverage run against an actual Gotenberg server for multiple Python and PyPy versions
+- Asynchronous support

 ## How